Finding Your Online Doctorate in Education (EdD) Program

 Hybrid EdD programs

-Hybrid and blended EdD programs combine in-class and online elements.
-Much of the coursework may be completed or submitted virtually, but students typically meet in-person three to four times per quarter.
-This facilitates networking among future educational leaders and allows members of the cohort to work on projects together.
+Hybrid and blended EdD programs integrate in-class and online components, allowing students to complete most of their coursework virtually but also requiring them to attend in-person meetings three to four times per quarter.
+This hybrid approach promotes networking opportunities among prospective educational leaders and allows cohort members to collaborate on projects together.

 • Best for EdD candidates who thrive on interaction with others but still want some time and place flexibility.